SICP 1.3.3 Solutions

 In order to display the result and continue, another procedure is required for when the if condition is false.
 Instead of calling directly back to

 show-and-go is called, which displays the result and then calls

 try.
 These two form a mutually recursive process that (hopefully) terminates when a result is found.

 Of course this solver can fail to terminate, as demonstrated by the example in the book where the values bounce back and forth and averaging is required.
 The fixed point being determined for this exercise doesn’t have that problem, but averaging does help it converge faster.
 There is still a restriction on initial values.
 In this case, the initial guess must be greater than 1.
 If it is less, values after the first guess will be negative, and this will produce an error when the logarithm is taken.
 Most any value larger than 1 will work well to demonstrate the reduction in required steps when averaging is used.

-Calculating continued fractions are simply another recursive process, and aren’t all that different from anything we’ve seen before.
+Calculating continued fractions is simply another recursive process, and isn’t all that different from anything we’ve seen before.
 The only thing to watch for is to make sure that the proper Ni and Di values are used for the right index.
-It is easier to form the fraction by reducing k in the iterative form, or by increasing in the recursive form.
+It is easier to form the fraction by either reducing k in the iterative form, or increasing it in the recursive form.
 The recursive form requires an internally defined function to reverse.
 It’s also important to begin and end with the proper index, or else the functions that determine the values for the numerator and denominator may produce errors in the result.

 With the continued fraction procedure working, we now must determine how to use it properly.
 In this case, the function for the denominator needs to generate a value for the index, following Euler’s sequence.
 There’s also the matter of adding the value 2 in order to actually approximate e and not e – 2.